Elyce Lin-Gracey

 Elyce Lin-Gracey (born June 7, 2007) is an American figure skater.
-She is the 2024 CS Nebelhorn Trophy champion, 2024 CS Cranberry Cup silver medalist and the 2023 CS Warsaw Cup bronze medalist.
+She is the 2024 CS Nebelhorn Trophy champion, the 2024 CS Cranberry Cup silver medalist, and the 2023 CS Warsaw Cup bronze medalist.

-At the junior level, Lin-Gracey is the 2025 World Junior bronze medalist, 2023 JGP Armenia silver medalist and the 2023 U.S. junior national bronze medalist.
+At the junior level, Lin-Gracey is the 2025 World Junior bronze medalist, the 2023 JGP Armenia silver medalist, and the 2023 U.S. junior national bronze medalist.

 Personal life

 Lin-Gracey was born on June 7, 2007, in Arcadia, California to mother Rhoda Lin, a physician, and father Andrew Gracey, a biology professor at the University of Southern California.
-She has three siblings, Wesley, Finley, and Georgiana.
+She has three siblings: Wesley, Finley, and Georgiana.
 She also has a dog named Pixar and many pet birds.
 In summer 2023, Lin-Gracey and her family moved from California to Colorado Springs, Colorado so she could train there full-time.

 Lin-Gracey is currently a student at Laurel Springs School.

 Career

 Early career

 Lin-Gracey began figure skating at the age of four.
 Her first figure skating coach was Natasha Adler-DeGuzman, who taught her at the Pasadena Figure Skating Club in Pasadena, California.
 While there, she took a ten-week Learn to Skate class by former U.S. National champion and two-time Olympian, Mirai Nagasu.
 She would later relocate to Lakewood, California, where she was coached by Amy Evidente and Naomi Nari Nam.

 She made her national debut at the 2022 U.S. Junior Championships, where she finished fifth.